Hayati Pro Ultra Plus 3 for £30. Buy Now.

 What Counts as a Taxable Vaping Product

-• prefilled pods and cartridges used in closed-pod kits
+• prefilled pods and cartridges used in closed-pod systems

 Vape Liquid Tax Rules for 2026